 Both the McKinsey Global Institute and the Radicati Group have documented that every office employee spends a minimum of 10–15 hours a week handling, sorting, archiving, searching, reading and writing emails.
 This time can be reduced by at least 25% at no cost.
-As an example, LEGO’s project turnaround time was reduced by up to 35% when they moved from traditional email communication to WebProof, an online approval solution.
+As an example, one of our largest clients project turnaround time was reduced by up to 35% when they moved from traditional email communication to WebProof, an online approval solution.
 Across all kinds of companies, the average time spent on emails is 28%.

 In companies producing graphic documents requiring many approvals, that time can undoubtedly reach 50% when traditional email, rather than an online procedure, is used for the approval process.